History of Halifax, Nova Scotia: Halifax Explosion (1917)

 The following day a blizzard hit the city, hindering recovery efforts.
 Immediate help rushed in from the rest of Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland.
 In the following week more relief from other parts of North America arrived and donations were sent from around the world.
-The most celebrated effort came from the Boston Red Cross and the Massachusetts Public Safety Committee; as an enduring thank-you, since 1971 the province of Nova Scotia has donated the annual Christmas tree lit at the Boston Common in Boston.
+The most celebrated effort came from the Boston Red Cross and the Massachusetts Public Safety Committee, since 1971 the province of Nova Scotia has donated the Christmas tree lit at the Boston Common in Boston.

 The explosion and the rebuilding which followed had important impacts on the city: reshaping the layout of North End neighbourhoods; creating a progressive housing development known as the Hydrostone; and hastening the move of railways to the South End of the city.